B. N. Mukherjee: Honours

-Mukherjee was a professor at Calcutta University and held the Carmichael chair of the Ancient Indian History and Culture from 1975 to 1998.
-He was a fellow of the Royal Asiatic Society, UK.
+Mukherjee was a professor at University of Calcutta and held the Carmichael chair of the Ancient Indian History and Culture from 1975 to 1998.
+He was a fellow of the Royal Asiatic Society of Great Britain and Ireland.
 The Government of India awarded him the civilian honour of the Padma Shri in 1992.
-He was the president of the Indian History Congress and was a recipient of the H. C. Raychaudhuri Centenary Medal of the Asiatic Society, Kolkata.
+He was the president of the Indian History Congress and was a recipient of the Hem Chandra Raychaudhuri Centenary Medal of the Asiatic Society, Kolkata.

 Mukherjee died on 4 April 2013, at the age of 79, survived by his wife and son.